Kum-Sita/Kum-Sita/README.md

 👩‍💻 I'm currently working as a Functional Tester

-🧠 I'm currently learning Cypress Automation Framework using JavaScript
+🧠 I'm currently learning Cypress and Robot Automation Framework using JavaScript and Python

 👯‍♀️ I'm looking to collaborate on Automation Testing